anandpatel504/Turing-ECommerce-backend/README.md

 There is a `tshirtshop.sql` file already present in the `database/` folder.
 You have to import this file to an empty database.
 For this, make a new database first, and navigate to the database/ directory and then write the following commands:
 Import the schema using `mysql -u <user_name> -p <database_name> < tshirtshop.sql`
-For checking the data, log into your user, by writing `ysql -u <user_name> -p` You would be asked for your password.
+For checking the data, log into your user, by writing `mysql -u <user_name> -p` You would be asked for your password.
 Now, you can use database with all its tables data.

 Next, navigate to the folder where, `erver.js`file is located.
 You can start the local server by writing`node server.js`on the terminal.
 You can always kill your running port by writing,`killall -9 node`on the terminal.